 The award will be judged by a panel with diversity and inclusion expertise.

 Preparing for Following Year's Conference

 The recipient will present a paper at the following year’s conference and should submit the paper during the submission period, marking the selection "ABC award".
 The recipient should register "on time" for the following year's conference after first contacting email@example.com for a discount code to register with a fee waiver.

-Winners of the Distinction in the Practice of Diversity and Inclusion Award
+Winners of the Distinction in the Practice of Diversity, Equity and Inclusion Award